saturncloud/images/saturn-rapids/description.md

 An image for GPU based acceleration using the RAPIDS library.
-A GPU instance in recommended for this image.
+A GPU instance is required for this image.